edhowland/viper/Bugs.md

 Right now, we can use the 'eq' command to  perform this sort of thing, but it has no break out early on failuer like switch statements.

-Proposal is to add another
+Note: See the discussion of the when command above Proposal is to add another
 /v/bin/case command